-- 1. Exhibits knowledge of the elements related to aero tow or ground tow visual signals, as appropriate. - 2.
-Uses, interprets, and responds to prelaunch, launch, airborne, and emergency signals, as appropriate.
+- 1. Exhibits knowledge of the elements related to aerotow or ground tow visual signals, as appropriate. - 2.
+Uses, interprets, and responds to prelaunch, launch, airborne, and emergency signals, as appropriate. - 3.
+For aerotow, exhibits knowledge of the elements related to in-flight aerotow visual signals, both to and from the towplane.